Perugia Press Prize

 - Perugia Press welcomes diversity of expression in content, form, and language.
 We are open to considering hybrid manuscripts, including those incorporating visuals or created in collaboration.

 - Individual poems may have been published previously in magazines, journals, anthologies, and chapbooks, but the collection as a whole must be unpublished.

 - Translations of the work of others and previously self-published books are not eligible.

 - Submissions from poets living outside the U.S. are not eligible, though international submissions from poets based in the U.S. but away during our contest period are fine.
 As a small press, we are not able to support the promotion of our books on a global scale.

 - Poets may not be a close friend or colleague of the editor/director as she facilitates the contest and takes part in the final decision about the winning manuscript.

 - Manuscripts must be submitted between August 1 and November 15.

 - Manuscripts are generally between 45-85 pages.
 Please submit manuscripts that fall within or close to this page count.

 - Use a legible font, include page numbers on each page, and include a table of contents.

 - One poem per page (this means don’t place multiple poems on one page; single poems that are multiple pages in length are fine).

 - We only accept online submissions.
 Follow all application instructions to upload your manuscript to our page on Submittable.

 - Cover letter and bio may be added, but are not required.
 Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

-- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.
+- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the reading and judging panels anonymously.